realmaster42/EverybodyEditsProtocol/README.md

 > The y coordinate of the block's position.

 `[2] UInt` Block Id
-> The block identifier.
+> The block id.

 `[3] UInt` Portal Rotation
 > The portal rotation.

 `[4] UInt` Portal Id
-> The portal identifier.
+> The portal id.

 `[5] UInt` Portal Target
-> The portal target identifier.
+> The portal target id.

 `[6] Integer` Player Id
-> The identifier of the player which placed this block.
+> The id of the player which placed this block.

 ### <a id="rm-reset">"reset"</a>